-My name is Kristina.
-I am a mom, a teacher, a web designer, and an advocate of true education reform.
-After teaching for 5 years in NYC, frustration, frequent illness, and anxiety compelled me to leave and work from home.
-Additionally, I wanted to focus on homeschooling my daughter as I firmly believe that until there is true educational reform, our children don’t stand a chance in the overcrowded, under-staffed, test-centered schools of today.
+After teaching English Language Arts for 5 years in a high school in the Bronx, New York, frustration, frequent illness, and anxiety compelled me to leave and work towards living the life that I has always dreamed of creating.
+I wanted to run a business and I wanted to focus on homeschooling my daughter as I firmly believe that until there is true educational reform, our children don’t stand a chance in the overcrowded, under-staffed, test-centered schools of today.

 About My Family:

-And then there is the recently five year old Tornado.
+And then there is our ten-year-old Tornado.
 I’m sorry, it’s The Tornado.
-She is the perfect combination of both me and her father and has our stubbornness and determination.
+She is the perfect combination of both her father and me.
+That means she has our stubbornness and determination.
 She loves cars, garbage and fire trucks, planes, dolls, tutus, the color purple, and art.
 She is a rough and tough girl with a thirst for learning.

-We are a multicultural family and believe that no one has the right to label you.
+We are a multiracial family.
 We are raising our daughter to respect and find pride in her heritage.
 We are also an Atheist/Anti-Theist family and teach most religion as we do Greek Mythology.